Tourism in Indonesia: Surf breaks

 Surfing is also a popular water activity in Indonesia and the sites are recognised as world-class.
-The well-known locations are mostly located on the southern, Indian Ocean side of Indonesia, the largest breaks being on the southern Java.
-However, the north coast does not receive the same surf from the Java Sea.
+The well-known locations are mostly located on the southern, Indian Ocean side of Indonesia, the largest breaks being on southern Java.
+The north coast does not receive the same surf from the Java Sea.
 Surf breaks can be found all the way along Sumatra, down to Nusa Tenggara, including Aceh, Bali, Banten, Java, Lombok, the Mentawai Islands, and Sumbawa.
 Although Indonesia has many world-class surfing spots, the majority of surfers come from abroad, especially Australia and the United States.
-However, enthusiasm for local surfing began in Bali and West Java's Pelabuhan Ratu and Pangandaran beach, with most surfers arriving from nearby cities of Jakarta and Bandung.
+Local enthusiasm for surfing began at Bali and West Java's Pelabuhan Ratu and Pangandaran beaches, with most surfers arriving from nearby cities of Jakarta and Bandung.

-In 2018, World Surf League has had 8 surfing events in Indonesia.
+In 2018, World Surf League had eight surfing events in Indonesia.

 On Bali, there are about 33 surf locations, from West Bali to East Bali including four on the offshore island of Nusa Lembongan.
-In Sumbawa, Hu'u and Lakey Beach in Cempi Bay are popular surfing spots among surfing enthusiasts.
-Sumatra is the second island, with the greatest number of surf spots, with 18 altogether.
+In Sumbawa, Hu'u and Lakey Beach in Cempi Bay are popular spots among surfing enthusiasts.
+Sumatra is the island, with the second greatest number of surf spots, with 18 altogether.
 High season for surfing is around May to September with the trade winds blowing from east to south-east.
 From October to April, winds tend to come from the west to north-west, so the east coast breaks get the offshore winds.

 Two well-known surf breaks in Indonesia are the G-Land in the Bay of Grajagan, East Java, and Lagundri Bay at the southern end of Nias island.
 G-Land was first identified in 1972 when a surfer saw the break from the window of a plane.
 Since 6 to 8-foot (Hawaiian scale) waves were discovered by surfers at Lagundri Bay in 1975, the island has become famous for surfing worldwide.